 When you visit Velez during Easter, try to experience the drama of the floats entering and exiting a church, floats meeting in the street and the dedication of strength on long routes or steep hill climbs.
 If you’d like to know times and routes see our Semana Santa itinerary.

 Processions start on Palm Sunday, which is on the last Sunday of Lent (a changeable date).
 On this day the floats and processions will depict Jesus’s triumphant entry into Jerusalem.
 Balconies are decorated with plaited palms and expect people to lay palm leaves in front of the float which will eventually come to rest at the church of San Juan Bautista.
 The congregation will worship here and also pay homage to the carving of the Virgen del Rocio statue that resides in the church*.

 The ‘Brotherhood of Our Father Jesus and Holy Mary of Love’ begin a procession from the Church of San Jose.
-Their float, which has four fire pits burning in each corner, is one of the grandest at the parade.
+Their float, which has four fire pits burning in each corner, is one of the most dramatic at the parade.
 See this float at the corner of Calle de la Carrera.